Leokayasen/Java-Templates/README.md

 `src/Form` - This folder contains examples using Javax.Swing to create a form/quizz app with a score output

 `src/Polymorphism` - This folder contains examples of the OOP Polymorphism concept in Java

+`src/Inheritance` - This folder contains examples of the OOP Inheritance concept in Java

+`src/Encapsulation` - This folder contains examples of the OOP Encapsulation concept in Java (a modified version of the example in `src/Inheritance`

 ```
 All code provided is protected by the GNU Public License v3.0